NWChemEx/TensorWrapper/docs/source/terminology.rst

 The shape of a tensor is the set containing the :ref:`term_extent` of each :ref:`term_mode`.
 The shape defines the edge lengths of the hyper-rectangular array the elements are stored in.
+Since the number of edge lengths is the :ref:`term_rank` of the tensor, the shape also contains that information.

 .. _term_slice: